b34nb0/prueba-connectmedia/README.md

 # Prueba-ConnectMedia

-Project build with Node.js, MongoDB and React
+Test web app build with Node.js, MongoDB and React

 ## Web API endpoints:
 * (POST) _/products/load-json_ -> takes json input containing an array of products and inserts them in a MongoDB collection hosted in MongoDB Atlas*